b3j0f/dmts/README.rst

 Features
 ========

+The development management tool synchronizer (DMTS) consists to synchronize data from such tools (thanks to the b3j0f sync system `b3j0f.sync`_).

-In this implementation, we use thise model
+In this implementation, we use these models:

 - Project (b3j0f.dmts.model.item.project).
 - Issue (b3j0f.dmts.model.item.issue).